oddstream/gosol/README.md

 ### Is the game rigged?

 No. The cards are shuffled randomly using a Fisher-Yates shuffle driven by a Park-Miller pseudo random number generator, which is in itself seeded by a random number.
 This mechanism was tested and analysed to make sure it produced an even distribution of shuffled cards.

-There are 80658175170943878571660636856403766975289505440883277824000000000000
-possible deals of a pack of 52 playing cards; you're never going to play the same game twice, nor indeed play the same game that anyone else ever has, or ever will.
+There are 80658175170943878571660636856403766975289505440883277824000000000000 possible deals of a pack of 52 playing cards; you're probably more likely to grow wings than play the same game twice, or play the same game that anyone else ever has, or ever will.

 ### Any hints and tips?